wilson1yan/collect-minecraft/README.md

 `python collect.py -o data -z 32`

-*Note: Sometimes the MineRL environments for some workers my crash / timeout meaning that you will not collect the full number of specified episodes*
+*Note: Sometimes the MineRL environments for some workers may crash / timeout meaning that you will not collect the full number of specified episodes*